morpho-matters/morpholib/docs/guides/basic-guide.md

 ```
 which will result in PNG images with names like ``movie_000.png``, ``movie_001.png``, etc. There will be one PNG image per frame of animation (excluding delays).

-> **Note:** You cannot export an animation as mp4 if the animation contains infinitely-long delays.
+> **Note:** You cannot export an animation as MP4 if the animation contains infinitely-long delays.
 You will have to finitize them.
 One way to do so is to call the method ``movie.finitizeDelays(numFrames)`` which will convert all infinite delays to the finite number of frames you specify.

-> ***Tip:*** If you have a complicated animation that runs slowly when previewing it with ``play()``, I sometimes find it helpful to export a segment of the animation as an mp4 to view it at full speed.
+> ***Tip:*** If you have a complicated animation that runs slowly when previewing it with ``play()``, I sometimes find it helpful to export a segment of the animation as an MP4 to view it at full speed.
 If exporting at full quality takes too long, you can also reduce the framerate before exporting and/or reduce the export resolution by typing, for example,
 > ```python
 > movie.newFrameRate(10)
 > movie.export("./movie.mp4", scale=0.5)
 > ```

 You can also only export a portion of the animation between a starting frame and an ending frame.
-You can do this with the \texttt{start} and \texttt{end} attributes:
+You can do this with the ``start`` and ``end`` attributes:
 ```python
 movie.start = 30  # Start the animation at frame 30
 movie.end = 120   # End the animation at frame 120
 ```

-By default, \texttt{start} and \texttt{end} are set to the Python null value ``None``, which means the animation will start and end at the earliest and latest keyframes it contains.
+By default, ``start`` and ``end`` are set to the Python null value ``None``, which means the animation will start and end at the earliest and latest keyframes it contains.

 While constructing an animation, I sometimes want to just view its final frame without playing through the entire animation first.
 You can accomplish this by setting
 ```python